jshen21/cc-openlibrary/README.md

 # Open Library Books API Code Challenge

-This app was created in response to a code challenge described at https://gist.github.com/gooptaa/b5bf13cbd4c7b00bfacd7d0335423cb2.
-It is deployed at https://cc-openlibrary.herokuapp.com/.

 ## Overview

 The app runs on a Node/Express server and is powered by React and Redux on the front end.
 It allows the user to made AJAX requests to the Open Library Books API based on search input, and get the data to generate the React components.
+It is deployed at https://cc-openlibrary.herokuapp.com/.

 ## Funtionalities/Features